 Q: How do I choose a leader?

 If you’ve signed up and created a group, you’re a leader!
-However you should consider expanding your leadership group to include other members who can help with meet up responsibilities.
+However you should consider expanding your leadership group to include other members who can help with Meetup organizational responsibilities.
 One of the most important aspects of a successful user group is an enthusiastic leadership team.
 The group leaders or organizers should be motivated and resourceful.
 If you become busy and can no longer host a meeting, your co-organizers (or leadership team) can step in and take over.

 Q: What makes a good leader?